Volunteer Opportunities : AIRBORNE Raptors

 Do you have a positive, enthusiastic attitude about engaging the public?
 Do you communicate well?
 Do you work independently and resourcefully?
 Do you have good observational skills?
-If so, you’re an ideal candidate for our Wildlife Volunteer Program.
+If so, you’re an ideal candidate for our Airborne Raptor Volunteer Program.

-The Arboretum at Flagstaff presents live wildlife programs seasonally at noon and 2:00 PM from May through September.
+The Arboretum at Flagstaff presents live raptor programs seasonally at noon and 2:00 PM from May through September.
 Volunteers assist staff with animal care, handling, training, and feeding, as well as with public presentations.
-They help ready animals before a program and hold them during the question-and-answer period at the end of a show.
+They help get the birds ready before programs and hold them during the question-and-answer period at the end of a show.

 Learn: You’ll expand your awareness, understanding, sensitivity, and appreciation for local natural areas and wildlife.
 You’ll learn by apprenticing with experienced wildlife rehabilitators.